-Recent experiences in the Horn of Africa famine response have raised concerns that chemical water quality in inpatient therapeutic feeding centres (ITFCs) may be linked to medical complications in the treatment and recovery of children and infants with severe acute malnutrition (SAM) — even when concentrations are within established international limits — as the physiological and metabolic function of SAM children may be compromised.
+Recent experiences in the Horn of Africa famine response have raised concerns that chemical water quality in inpatient therapeutic feeding centres (ITFCs).
+The water quality may be linked to medical complications in the treatment and recovery of children and infants with severe acute malnutrition (SAM) even when concentrations are within established international limits — as the physiological and metabolic function of SAM children may be compromised.

 You are seeing this because you are using a browser that is not supported.
 The Elrha website is built using modern technology and standards.
 We recommend upgrading your browser with one of the following to properly view our website:Windows